My TTL CPU

 The temporary address lines A0..15

 Thinking things over I soon found out that I could not use the Program Counter for temporary accesses to the memory or I/O. The reason is simple: setting the Program Counter for reading a byte means that it will continue the program at the address after the one needed for accessing the memory or I/O for the simple reason that I have no means to restore the Program Counter automatically to the original address immediately after that action.
-So I have to use some buffers that will contain the needed address for that moment: IC19 and IC20.
-Control line I7 can be used here as well and it selects whether the temporary address buffer (not inverted) or the Program Counter (inverted) is active.
+So I have to use some latches that will contain the needed address for that moment: IC19 and IC20.
+Control line I7 can be used here as well and it selects whether the temporary address buffer (not inverted) or the Program Counter (inverted) is active.The ALU

-The data needed as inputs for the ALU will be stored in two 573 latches, IC27 and IC28, first.
+For the ALU I decided to use two 74181s, the world's most well-known ALU IC.
+I was tempted to use EEPROMs here as well but then it wouldn't be an all TTL CPU.The data needed as inputs for the ALU will be stored in two 573 latches, IC27 and IC28, first.
 The advantage of this design is that the flag information from the ALU stays available when the data on the data bus has been changed by other operations.
 IC03, a 573 latch, takes care of storing and outputting the data created by the ALU towards the internal data bus.

 The Flags and the use of them

-Both 181s also output a Carry flag.
+So far I will only use three flags: Carry, Zero and Minus.
+The 181 outputs a zero flag but this one is only valid for four bits.
+OR gate IC34C takes care of combining the signals of both 181s to create a zero flag valid for a byte.Both 181s also output a Carry flag.
 The one coming from IC26, the first 181, is fed into IC29, the second 181.
 The one coming from IC29 is fed into IC36A, a 74 D-flipflop.
 The Q output of the D-flipflop is fed into the not-Carry input of the first 181, IC26.
 IC36A, 74 D-flipflop, has two functions:

 - It enables the CPU to remember earlier states of Carry.
-Useful for ADC (ADd with Carry) equivalent instructions.
+Useful for ADC (ADd with Carry) and equivalent instructions.

 - A program can set (I10) or reset (I8) the Carry on demand

 Remark: the 181 uses an inverted Carry for whatever reason and I will keep it that way in this CPU.
 So in the hardware used here, an active Carry is LOW.
-So that's why I10, although it resets output Q of the flipflop, it sets Carry.
+So that's why I10, although it resets output Q of the flipflop, it sets the Carry.

 If the Carry from the ALU has to be clocked into IC36A, signal I9 has to be set (L).
 At step 1000 all outputs of the instruction latches are tri-stated.
 The pull-up resistors pull the various Ixx signals (H), including I9.
 This causes the D-flipflop to latch the bit at the D input.
 Because ALL Ixx signals are pulled (H), this also means that function inputs of the ALU ICs are pulled (H) and this can change the level of the Carry at the D-input of IC36A.
 To make sure that the Carry is clocked before a possible change, I added an extra resistor, R2, to line I9 to make sure that the rising flank is steeper.
 I also count a bit on the internal delays of the ALU ICs.